peteroupc/numbers-java/api/com.upokecenter.numbers.EDecimalExtras.md

 ### Canonical
     public static EDecimal Canonical​(EDecimal ed) Returns a canonical version of the given arbitrary-precision number object.
- In this method, this is the same as that object.
+ In this method, this method behaves like the Copy method.

 **Parameters:**